Skip to Content

 If you are planning to grow peppers from seed, you will need to determine when to plant them indoors.
 This depends on your particular climate, and can vary from early January, all the way to early May.

-Generally speaking, pepper seeds should be sown indoors 8-10 weeks prior to your last local date of frost.
-This allows the plants to get a head start, prolonging the growing season outdoors.
+Generally speaking, pepper seeds should be sown indoors 4-6 weeks prior to your last local frost date.
+This allows the plants to get a head start indoors, prolonging the growing season.

-If your climate doesn’t experience freezing temperatures, you may be able to plant at any time of the year, though you should time it so the plants are not too heat-stressed during fruiting.
+If your climate doesn’t experience freezing temperatures, you may be able to plant at any time of the year.
+However, you should time it so the plants are not too heat-stressed during the fruiting stage.

-Peppers grow best in temperatures between 70-85°F. They can tolerate temperatures as low as 55°F before showing signs of stress, and up to 100°F. This range will vary slightly based on the species of pepper.
+Peppers grow best in temperatures between 70-85°F. Most varieties can tolerate temperatures as low as 50°F before showing signs of stress, and up to 100°F. This range will vary slightly based on the species of pepper.

-In short, temperatures below 32°F will likely cause pepper plants to die.
+In short, temperatures below 32°F will cause most pepper plants to die.
 If it is a soft freeze, where the roots do not freeze, your plants may survive.
-However a hard freeze will kill pepper plants.
+However a hard freeze will kill almost any pepper plant.

 Rocoto Turbo Pepper